Concordium/Concordium-Free-Open-Grants-Program/README.md

 ### Treasury

-The treasury is a pot of on-chain funds collected through transaction fees,part of the baking rewards , staking inefficiencies, etc. The funds held in the treasury can be spent on spending proposals.[Concordium](https://concordium.com) offers everyone the opportunity to apply for funding via the treasury.
+The treasury is a pot of on-chain funds collected through transaction fees,part of the baking rewards , staking inefficiencies, etc. The funds held in the treasury can be spent on spending proposals.
+[Concordium](https://concordium.com) offers everyone the opportunity to apply for funding via the treasury.
 See:

 - [Treasury Wiki](https://wiki.concordium.com/docs/en/learn-treasury)
 - [ Concordium Treasury Guide](https://docs.google.com/document)